fourks/psx_tapper/README.md

  - not satisfied, change the position
    - compile and run
  - rinse and repeat until you're satisfied

  In order to ease this pain I wrote **pxfinder**, a tiny library that shows the current cursor position.
 You link it in your code and it should shrink your time wasted for sprite positioning.

 ### Use efficiently a sprite map
-- Have a look at the original [sprite map](https://github.com/apiraino/psx_tapper/blob/master/pics/tapper/sprite0.bmp): sprites are halved in two (e.g. top and bottom half of the bartender); often you only need to load only the part that is actually changing.
+- Have a look at the original [sprite map](https://github.com/apiraino/psx_tapper/blob/master/pics/screengrabs/sprite0.bmp): sprites are divided in two (e.g. top and bottom half of the bartender); often you only need to load only the part that is actually changing.
 Try to isolate the "moving" parts of your sprites and only change that in your code that reacts to events.
-- Positioning sprites in the map at "smart" [x,y] coordinates allows you to retrieve them with less code (see [the drunkard frame struct](https://github.com/apiraino/psx_tapper/blob/master/drunkark.c)).
+- Positioning sprites in the map at "smart" [x,y] coordinates allows you to retrieve them with less code (see [the drunkard frame struct](https://github.com/apiraino/psx_tapper/blob/master/drunkard.c)).

 Here's some tools (see [References](#references) or google them):